Western Wake Regional Wastewater Project, North Carolina, United States of America

 Implementation of the Western Wake project

-The new Western Wake water reclamation facility itself forms the main element of the project and accounts for slightly more than $190m of the project budget.
+The new Western Wake water reclamation facility itself formed the main element of the project and accounted for slightly more than $190m of the project budget.

-This plant - designed by Arcadis, responsible for devising a highly successful WWTP for Cary in the mid-90s - is to be a state-of-the-art facility offering biological nutrient removal, filtration, UV disinfection and biosolids treatment to ensure the required effluent quality is maintained.
-The initial plant design provides a capacity of 18 million gallons/day, with the potential for expansion to 30mgd in the future.
+Designed by Arcadis, responsible for devising a highly successful WWTP for Cary in the mid-1990s, the plant is a state-of-the-art facility offering biological nutrient removal, filtration, UV disinfection and biosolids treatment to ensure the required effluent quality is maintained.
+The initial plant design provides a capacity of 18mgd, with the potential for expansion to 30mgd in the future.

-Sludge treatment is planned to involve a 20 day period of mixed aeration within aerobic tanks and then ultimately either tankered off-site for further processing, or sent to landfill.
+Sludge treatment involves a 20-day period of mixed aeration within aerobic tanks and then ultimately either tankered off-site for further processing, or sent to landfill.

-In addition, three new pumping stations - at West Cary, Beaver Creek and the plant - two new force mains and an outfall to Cape Fear River will be constructed, along with interlinking pipelines and improved gravity sewers.
+In addition, three new pumping stations at West Cary, Beaver Creek and the plant, as well as two new force mains and an outfall to Cape Fear River were constructed, along with interlinking pipelines and improved gravity sewers.

-The scheme is to be implemented in two phases.
-Phase I - at a cost of around $250m - is intended to meet the needs of the partner towns until 2020.
-It will provide a 24mgd discharge capacity to the Cape Fear River below Buckhorn Dam to comply with the terms of the state's inter-basin transfer certificate.
+The scheme is being implemented in two phases.
+The $250m Phase I was intended to meet the needs of the partner towns until 2020.
+It provided a 24mgd discharge capacity to the Cape Fear River below Buckhorn Dam to comply with the terms of the state's inter-basin transfer certificate.

-Scheduled for completion by the summer of 2020 and costing a further $120m, phase II will increase the discharge capacity to 38mgd and meet the projected demands of the region for the following ten years.
+All construction works were completed by 2014.
+Scheduled for completion by mid-2020 and costing a further $120m, phase II will increase the discharge capacity to 38mgd and meet the projected demands of the region for the following ten years.

 Key players involved with the regional water reclamation facility